 Rule 5.2.
-Privacy protection for filings made with the court.
+Privacy Protection for Filings Made with the Chancery Court

-Unless otherwise ordered by the court, all documents filed with the court shall comply with the Rules Governing Redactions from Court Records and Rules Governing Access to Court Records.
+Unless otherwise ordered by the chancery court, all documents filed with the chancery court shall comply with the Rules Governing Redactions from Court Records and Rules Governing Access to Court Records.

 Rule 6.
-Time.
+Time